fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 3. Low(ish) cost
 4. Open-Source where possible

 There are so many options out there, and I must admit, that I didn't really investigate many in any real depth.
 [Samsung SmartThings][2] is one of these, but I saw that as a rather expensive option.
-Something more open, like OpenHAB, was more appealing to me.
+Something more open, like [OpenHAB][3], was more appealing to me.
 OpenHAB is built in Java, and has a large user base, but what I settled on proved to suit my needs very well.

 ## Home Assistant